section will tell you about the armored, pinching and ferocious

 A red rock crab

-The red rock crab (Cancer productus), also called red crab or rock crab, is a close relative to the Dungeness crab (same genus: Cancer magister and Cancer productus).
+The red rock crab (Cancer productus), also called red crab or rock crab, is a close relative to the Dungeness crab.
 You will have a hard time trying to find this specie in crabs in stores or restaurants because red rock crabs are deemed too small for commercial fishery.
 However, you, as a sport fisherman, can catch these crabs and they taste just as delicious as Dungeness crabs.

 Red rock crabs get their name from their body colour and their preferred habitat.
 They are commonly found in semi-protected bays and estuaries.
 They are also found in rocky areas associated with outcrops and rocky headlands (a point of high land jutting out into the sea).
 Red rock crabs usually reside in places with rocky or gravel bottom and kelp beds because they lack the gill straining apparatus required for living in muddy or sandy bottoms.
 They can be found from pretidal depth to 79m deep.